thesmallstar/Aarambh-2020---Plexus/README.md

-# Bits Please, It is HackDoomna2020
+# Bits Please, It is Aarambh!